cantaloupe-project/cantaloupe/README.md

 # Features

-* Simple
+* Easy to get working
 * Self-contained
-* Easy to install and get working
 * Pluggable resolvers for filesystem and HTTP sources
 * Pluggable processors to support a wide variety of source images
 * Lean and efficient with no app server or Servlet stack overhead